Published

 A highbanker is basically a sluice box with its own water pump.
 You set it up on the bank (hence the name) and feed it material without needing to be in the creek.
 Recirculating models let you work areas with no running water, like old dry channels and ancient placer deposits.
 These run $200-400 for a decent unit.

+A 6-inch highbanker is roughly 6x more efficient than panning and fits in a large backpack.
+The pump runs on minimal fuel.
 My buddy Mike runs a Keene A52S highbanker on the Arkansas River and processes more material in an afternoon than I can in a full weekend with my sluice.
 The difference is absurd.
 But it’s also 30 pounds of gear, needs a battery or generator for the pump, and takes 20 minutes to set up.
 It’s a commitment.

 Gold Wheel / Blue Bowl